luisher98/video-to-summary-backend/Readme.md

 5. Run the following command to start the server
    ```
    node app
-6. Paste this link following a youtube link in the browser to test it
+6. Paste this link following a YouTube link in the browser to test it
    ```
    http://localhost:5000/api/summary?url=...
 ### Example